pitman75/vsd-hdp/README.md

 }
 ```

-Constrains to STA of the project `iiirv32i.sdc` :
+Constrains to STA of the project `iiirv32i.sdc` for synthesis stage is:

 ```
 create_clock -period 10 -name clk {clk}